Querent-ai/querent-docs/querent/docs/overview/architecture.md

 ## Components

-Based on the principles of Komonovc Arnold Networks (KAN), R!AN specializes in extracting structured knowledge, such as semantic triples (subject-predicate-object), using a streamlined, attention-based architecture optimized for real-time applications.
+Based on the principles of Kolmogorov Arnold Networks (KAN), R!AN specializes in extracting structured knowledge, such as semantic triples (subject-predicate-object), using a streamlined, attention-based architecture optimized for real-time applications.
 The **R!AN** architecture is composed of several key components, each integral to the system's overall functionality:

 ### LLM Engine Workflow and Async Data Ingestion